You can do an apprenticeship in one of 800 different occupations in everything from jewellery making to cyber security, veterinary nursing and law.

 An apprenticeship enables you to build up knowledge, skills and the behaviours to do a specific job, gaining qualifications and earning money at the same time.

-Apprentices spend most of their time in the workplace gaining the skills to do a specific job, but they also attend a specialised learning provider to build up knowledge and gain qualifications, often this is a local college.
+Apprentices spend 80% of their time in the workplace gaining the skills to do a specific job, but they also have 20% of their learning off the job.
+This could be online or at a college or university.

 At the end of the apprenticeship the apprentice must pass an End Point Assessment [EPA].
 This could take the form of an exam, a practical project or a task and these are graded.